-Salsa verde.
-It’s one of my favorite things in the entire world.
-Chile peppers, tomatillos, and onions get a nice char under the broiler, on the grill, or in a pan, developing a wonderful, smoky flavor.
-The tomatillos get cored, and the peppers seeded (you can leave seeds in according to how hot you like your salsa).
-Then they go for a whirl in the food processor with salt, pepper, and a fistful of cilantro (or not, if you’re a genetic cilantro hater).
+Salsa verde is one of my favorite things in the entire world.
+You char chile peppers, tomatillos, and onions under the broiler, on the grill, or in a pan.
+This creates a wonderful, smoky flavor.
+You core the tomatillos and seed the peppers (you can leave seeds in according to how hot you like your salsa).
+Then, blitz them in the food processor with salt, pepper, and a fistful of cilantro (or not, if you’re a genetic cilantro hater).
 And that’s it!
 SO EASY.

 The Green Chiles

 Let’s start from the beginning.
 For an authentic, New Mexican spin on the salsa verde classic, it’s great if you can get your hands on Anaheim peppers from Hatch, New Mexico.
-The conditions and old-school chile-cultivating methods in this Southern New Mexico town produce hot, incredibly flavorful chiles, which become available around August.
-In New Mexico, you can’t miss their arrival: hand-cranked chile roasters pop up all over the state, filling the air with a wonderful, hot-roasty smell.
+The conditions and old-school chile-cultivating methods in this Southern New Mexico town produce hot, incredibly flavorful chiles.
+They start appearing around August.
+In New Mexico, you can’t miss their arrival: hand-cranked chile roasters pop up all over the state.
+The air is filled with a wonderful, hot-roasty smell.
 I live in Wisconsin, but for about two weeks each year, one of my local grocery stores—RANDOMLY—carries Hatch green chiles.
 Every year, I happily stock up and spend the next weekend roasting, peeling, and bagging them.
 If I can’t get Hatch chiles, I use a mix of poblanos and jalapeños.

 Why char everything first?
 You don’t have to, of course: you can make what’s called a “raw” salsa verde.
-But charring not only allows you to remove the tough skin of the peppers, but it also brings out a wonderful, smoky sweetness from the caramelization of the vegetables’ sugars.
+But charring enables you to remove the tough skin of the peppers.
+It also brings out a wonderful, smoky sweetness from the caramelization of the vegetables’ sugars.
 In short, charring adds a depth of flavor that you just can’t quite hit with the raw version.
 I have a grill pan that I use to char my veg.
 You can roast under a broiler, on a grill, or even directly over the flame of the stove (I don’t like this last one because—although it looks cool—it makes a ginormous mess).

 Salsa Verde: more than a topping for chips